प्रतीक्षा करें

 First Documented

-Mahoraga appears among the earliest strata of Buddhist canonical literature, named explicitly in the Pali Agamas and the Sanskrit Mahāvastu as one of the eight classes of supernatural beings — the aṣṭagatyaḥ — who attend upon the Buddha's teachings.
-Their presence is already assumed, not introduced, suggesting the tradition absorbed them from pre-Buddhist nāga worship along the Gangetic plain.
+Mahoraga appears among the earliest strata of Buddhist canonical literature, named explicitly in the Pali Agamas and the Sanskrit Mahāvastu as one of the eight classes of supernatural beings — the aṣṭagatyaḥ — who gathered to hear the Buddha's teachings.
+Their presence is recorded in the Lotus Sutra as well, where Mahoraga kings attend the assembly on Gṛdhrakūṭa

 Last Recorded